robotenique/snacker/deliverables/doc/recommender.md

 ===

 1. Remove the 'delete' from the routes to add new things into the database!
+2. Get app.py from github, then add the new methods there!

 * Change db to remote database
 * DELETE all unnecessary routes